Goncalo-Dias-Rodrigues/LanguageCompiler/README.md

 # PersonalCompiler
-This is a compiler made in a "Compilers" class made to compile a specific laguage given by the professor.
+This is a compiler made in java in a "Compilers" class made to compile a specific language given by the professor.